GoosefleetEO/aa-structures/README.md

 - Interface for 3rd party monitoring of the services status
 - Chinese :cn:, English :us: and German :de: localization

+*We are looking for help with translating Alliance Structures for more languages incl.
+French, Korean, Russian, and Spanish.
+If you are interested please sign up on our [Transifex project](https://www.transifex.com/kalkoken-apps/aa-structures/).*

 ## Screenshots

 Here is an example for the structure browser: